- If you would like the DABS to find and order a product that we do not carry in our stores, you can place a “special order” by clicking here.

 Remember, the sponsor may not require, induce, expect, or influence the organization to buy their products.
 Neither can the sponsor buy the products for your organization, or condition its donation on you buying its products.
 See the Topics Notebook article on TIED HOUSE.

 Utah's state liquor and wine stores have excellent selections of wines, spirits, and full-strength beers.
-The DABC keeps the stores well-stocked.
-However, if you want a product that DABC does not normally carry, or that is rare and somewhat difficult to obtain, you may special order it in advance.
-The DABC will accommodate your needs by ordering a product from any source that can legally sell it to them.
+The DABS keeps the stores well-stocked.
+However, if you want a product that DABS does not normally carry, or that is rare and somewhat difficult to obtain, you may special order it in advance.
+The DABS will accommodate your needs by ordering a product from any source that can legally sell it to them.
 Foreign products must be available through a U.S. importer.

 A wide variety of beers, including some from local micro-breweries, are available in most grocery stores in Utah.